DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 What will this poloicy configuration do?:

+* the action is decrypt, so the policy will decrypt
-* No source property is specified, therefore this policy configuration will encrypt the message.content.
+* No source property is specified, therefore this policy will decrypt the message.content.
-* Because there is a decode-source property, the policy will base64-decode the message.content to derive the cipher text.
+* Because there is a decode-source property, 'base64', the policy will base64-decode the message.content to derive the cipher text.
 * Specifying the passphrase means that a key and IV will be derived using PBKDF2, with the defaults the same as in the prior example.
 * There is no mode or padding specified, so AES/CBC/PKCS5Padding is used.
 * The result is decoded via UTF-8 to produce a plain string.
-(Obviously, this works only if the original clear text was a plain string).
+(Obviously, this will work only if the original clear text was a plain string).